 What level am I?

-There are three levels of difficulty to study languages at: beginner, intermediate and advanced level.
-The languages class that you will join will be determined by your prior experience.
+There are three levels of study: beginner, intermediate and advanced.
+The languages class that you will join will be determined by your prior experience:

-If your ability in a particular language is greater than the advanced level entry requirements (e.g. you are fluent), then you will not be able to study that particular language at the University.
-However, you may choose to study a different language instead.
-We reserve the right to assess your language level on arrival and you may be advised to attend an alternative route.
+If your level in a particular language is higher than the entry requirements then you will not be able to study that particular language at UH, but we would encourage you to study a different language instead.

 How will I study?

 Languages at the University of Hertfordshire are taught in a mixture of interactive lectures, small group seminars and language lab sessions.

 All languages are studied as a minor (25%) component of a course that will be paired with another subject from either the Hertfordshire Business School or the School of Humanities and Joint Honours.

 Subjects that can be combined with a language are listed below under their respective subject area/school of study:

 - International Business